amper5and/node-google-voice/readme.md

 	* `counts` (Object): the `unreadCounts` object given by Google Voice.
 At the time of this writing, it had the following properties: all, inbox, missed, placed, received, recorded, sms, spam, starred, trash, unread, voicemail

-### client.download(id, callback), client.download(options,callback)
+### client.download(id, callback)
-These two methods allow you to download the audio recording of voicemails and recorded calls.
-Both versions download and present the binary data to `callback`.
-The second version can also save the recording to the file system.
-The arguments are:
+Downloads the audio data of voicemails and recorded calls.The arguments are:

 * `id` (String): the unique message id of the voicemail or recording.
 It is up to you to make sure that the id you supply is for a voicemail or recording; otherwise you will get an 'HTTP_ERROR'
-* `options` (Object) with the following properties:
-	* `id` (String, required) - Unique voicemail message id
-	* `file` (String, optional) - The file name to use when saving the audio (this will overwrite any identically-named files!!!).
-If this is omitted, the voicemail will NOT be saved to disk, but only presented to `callback`.
 * `callback` (Function(error, httpResponse, body), optional)
 	* `error` (GoogleVoiceError)
 	* `httpResponse` (Http.ClientResponse)
-	* `body` (Buffer) - the binary audio data
+	* `body` (Buffer) - the binary audio data.
+At the time of this writing, this was in MP3 format.

 ### client.getTranscriptTiming(id, callback)
 Retrieves the time of each word in the transcript of a voicemail